the-collab-lab/whats-near-me/PROJECT_BRIEF.md

 ### Pair Programming

-A portion of your dedicated hours each week will be spent [pair programming](https://www.freecodecamp.org/news/how-remote-pair-programming-works-and-why-it-can-change-your-life-cd7b767dc60f/) with your partner — this is where the most magical collaboration happens.
+A portion of your dedicated hours each week will be spent [pair programming](https://www.freecodecamp.org/news/how-remote-pair-programming-works-and-why-it-can-change-your-life-cd7b767dc60f/) with your partner—this is where the most magical collaboration happens.

 Pair programming offers some really exciting opportunities to teach/learn from your partner, get a different perspective and/or insight on the issues you’re facing, and drive forward progress on your goals.